craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 		- GME-012-5 is a traditional wide-blade dagger made of an unknown bone-white metallic material with a leather-wrapped grip and a small pyramidic pommel.
 Once per day, when the wielder of this dagger speaks the command word, the blade of GME-012-5 begins to vibrate without causing damage to the form or discomfort to the user.
 The effect ceases after 3 minutes and 16 seconds.

 		- GME-012-6 is a thin stilletto dagger made of an unknown bone-white metallic material with an offensive pointed guard, and a leather-wrapped grip.
-Once per day, when the wielder of this dagger speaks the command word, the blade of GME-012-6 quickly becomes covered in a stinking green liquid that has since been identified as 'Black Dragon Bile'.
+Once per day, when the wielder of this dagger speaks the command word, the blade of GME-012-6 quickly becomes covered in a stinking green liquid that has since been identified as the alchemical solution 'Green Ooze'.
 ```

 ###### Primalloy Scalemail